fruitflybrain/ffbo.nlp_component/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/flybrainobs.svg?style=social&label=Follow)](https://twitter.com/flybrainobs) ![license](https://img.shields.io/github/license/fruitflybrain/ffbo.nlp_component.svg?style=flat-square) ![GitHub last commit](https://img.shields.io/github/last-commit/fruitflybrain/ffbo.nlp_component.svg?style=flat-square) [![Docker Build Status](https://img.shields.io/docker/build/fruitflybrain/ffbo.nlp_component.svg?style=flat-square)](https://hub.docker.com/r/fruitflybrain/ffbo.nlp_component)
 ## Overview

-This package contains the NLP component for the [FFBO architecture](http://fruitflybrain.org/).
-NeuroNLP provides an interface to translate Natural language queries, into a JSON format consumable by the [Neuroarch](http://github.com/fruitflybrain/ffbo.neuroarch_component) API, which is then used to retrieve neurophysiological data and 3D representations of neurons visualized by the [Processor](http://github.com/fruitflybrain/ffbo.processor) component.
+This package contains the NLP component in the backend of the system architecture of the [Fruit Fly Brain Observatory](http://fruitflybrain.org/).
+The NLP component processes natural language queries into structured queries that can be used on [NeuroArch Database](http://dx.doi.org/10.5281/zenodo.44225).

-__NOTE__ This component requires an instance of the FFBO processor component to be running and knowledge of the processor IP address.
+__NOTE__ This component requires an instance of the FFBO processor component to be running and knowledge of the processor IP address (if FFBO processor is running on a different machine).
 This is accomplished by setting up and attaching this image to the 'ffbonet' network, which is described below in the __Installation and Execution__ section.

 ## Installation and Execution